TyPetrochko/fishbrain/README.md

 ## Running ##

-To run this program, attack a fisheye camera to your webcam (make sure it's centered), navigate to binary folder, and type:
+To run this program, attach a fisheye camera to your webcam (make sure it's centered), navigate to binary folder, and type:

     ./fishbrain